Madalena (Madalena): Culture

 Madalena is both the largest and most populous parish in the municipality, and centre for many of the social groups, associations, recreational sports and cultural entities to support the population.
-Its historic and cultural roots are promoted by groups such as the Grupo folclórico da Casa do Povo da Madalena (Folklore Group of the Casa do Povo), founded on September 1978; the Filarmónica Lira Madalenense (Madalena Philharmonic Band), established in 1897 (in the area of Sete Cidades); the Filarmónica União e Progresso Madalenense (Madalena Progress and Union Philharmonic Band), which has existed since 1917; and the Grupo Coral (Choral Group) of the Academia Musical da Ilha do Pico (Pico Musical Academy) instituted in 1988; in addition to the cultural and sports clubs associated with the volunteer fire department (Bombeiros Voluntários da Madalena), itself conceived in 2001, the Clube de Futebol (football club), Clube Naval (naval club) and Clube Desportivo da Casa do Povo da Madalena (Sports Club of the Casa do Povo).
+Its historic and cultural roots are promoted by groups such as the Grupo folclórico da Casa do Povo da Madalena (Folklore Group of the Casa do Povo), founded in September 1978; the Filarmónica Lira Madalenense (Madalena Philharmonic Band), established in 1897 (in the area of Sete Cidades); the Filarmónica União e Progresso Madalenense (Madalena Progress and Union Philharmonic Band), which has existed since 1917; and the Grupo Coral (Choral Group) of the Academia Musical da Ilha do Pico (Pico Musical Academy) instituted in 1988; in addition to the cultural and sports clubs associated with the volunteer fire department (Bombeiros Voluntários da Madalena), itself conceived in 2001, the Clube de Futebol (football club), Clube Naval (naval club) and Clube Desportivo da Casa do Povo da Madalena (Sports Club of the Casa do Povo).